aayush9753/aayush9753.github.io/_posts/2025-04-19-Diffusion-LLMs.md

 Despite their potential, diffusion models currently face significant challenges, particularly in the language domain:

 **Computational Cost / Sampling Speed**: This is arguably the most significant practical drawback.
-The need for multiple sequential evaluations of the denoising network (often T=1000 or more in original formulations, though acceleration techniques aim for $T_{eff}$ in the tens or low hundreds) results in high sampling latency compared to the single-pass generation of AR models [1].
+The need for multiple sequential evaluations of the denoising network (often T=1000 or more in original formulations, though acceleration techniques aim for \\(T_{eff}\\) in the tens or low hundreds) results in high sampling latency compared to the single-pass generation of AR models [1].
 Even with acceleration, sampling is often considerably slower than optimized AR inference.
 Training can also be computationally intensive [68].
 This efficiency gap is a major hurdle for widespread adoption.

 **Generation Quality (Fluency/Coherence)**: While improving, current Diffusion LLMs often lag behind state-of-the-art AR models (especially large-scale ones) in generating highly fluent, coherent, and contextually appropriate text, particularly for longer sequences or complex tasks [33].
 Performance is sensitive to the number of sampling steps, with quality degrading significantly as steps are reduced to improve speed [39].